As Myanmar opens, hoteliers see prospects

 "Marriott would love to be there if conditions are right," said Arne Sorenson, president and CEO-elect of Marriott International.
 "Burma has captured people's imagination for decades."

-Myanmar has a huge amount to offer travellers seeking an exotic destination, with deserted islands, golden temples and cultural sites unblemished by the rapid development seen elsewhere in Southeast Asia.
+Myanmar has a huge amount to offer travelers seeking an exotic destination, with deserted islands, golden temples and cultural sites unblemished by the rapid development seen elsewhere in Southeast Asia.

 English-speaking schoolchildren grew up with Rudyard Kipling's wistful poem of "mist on the rice-fields", "the old pagoda looking lazy at the sea", and "a neater, sweeter maiden in a cleaner, greener land".